PostHog/posthog.com/contents/blog/how-we-improved-feature-flags-resiliency.md

 Handle partial updates with the API.

 Specialness: Flags that affect the most people will almost never go down.
-Flags affecting a small % (property based) can be unavilable more often.
+Flags affecting a small % (property based) can be unavailable more often.

 ## Different ways pgbouncer can fail